microsoft/msgraph-edu-sample/README.md

     }
 ```

-If the app is running Microsoft Teams the Teams auth architechture is used, otherwise, the web app model is levraged.
+If the app is running Microsoft Teams the Teams auth architecture is used, otherwise, the web app model is leveraged.

 ### PWA Builder

-The services folder is chalk full of fantastic open source integrations, if we take a look at the `pwabuilder-sw.js` we can find all the logic that enables us to pre-cache files, and download the app onto a machines operating system.
-The Open Source [PWA Builder](https://www.pwabuilder.com/) initatitive has many cross platform [features](https://www.pwabuilder.com/features) available to help developers supercharge their applications!
+The services folder is chalk full of fantastic open source integrations, if we look at the `pwabuilder-sw.js` we can find all the logic that enables us to pre-cache files and download the app onto a machines operating system.
+The Open Source [PWA Builder](https://www.pwabuilder.com/) initiative has many cross platform [features](https://www.pwabuilder.com/features) available to help developers supercharge their applications!

 The below code gives an example of how to integrate a service worker into a babel/webpack project.
-Rather than mannually copy/pasting a service worker to the root of the project, we can add the PWA service worker logic to the `bellows-app.js` file.
-This ensures service worker benafits are bundled on build into the distribution instance of our app.
+Rather than manually copy/pasting a service worker to the root of the project, we can add the PWA service worker logic to the `bellows-app.js` file.
+This ensures service worker benefits are bundled on build into the distribution instance of our app.

 ```